dita-community/org.dita-community.pdf.flagging/README.md

-To use it with the 1.8.5 Open Toolkit you must apply the patch provided in the dita-ot-1.8.5-patch directory in this project (requires replacing two files in the PDF2 plugin).
+To use it with the 1.8.5 Open Toolkit you must apply the patch provided in the dita-ot-1.8.5-patch directory in this project (requires replacing three files in the PDF2 plugin).